DEPARTMENT OF COMMERCE

 The Division develops departmental budget proposals and projections, and advises Department agencies and senior program directors on fund accounts, personnel, and purchasing.
 Requests for proposals and contract awards are reviewed by the Division for compliance with State purchasing regulations.
 The Division also provides mailroom services, monitors the use of departmental motor vehicles, and maintains liaison with building management.

-Under the Division are five units: Budget and Finance; Contracts and Procurement; General Services; Human Resources; and Information and Technology Management.
+Since May 2026, the Division has overseen five units: Budget and Finance; Contracts and Procurement; General Services; Human Resources; and Information and Technology Management.

 INFORMATION & TECHNOLOGY MANAGEMENT